tobbik/lua-t/docs/Net.Address.rst

 -------------------

 While it is possible to to change the family of an ``Net.Address`` instance it is only necessary in uncommon cases.
-When an IPv4/IPv6 gets assigned the family is automatically inferred from the IP address' format.
+When an IPv4 or IPv6 gets assigned the family is automatically inferred from the IP address' format.

 Class Members